 Molly Lannon Kenny

-Molly Lannon Kenny is founder and director of The Samarya Center and The Samarya Yoga School, a nonprofit service and training organization dedicated to individual transformation and radical social change.
-She created, a unique therapy method, Integrated Movement Therapy®, built on these same principles of acceptance, inclusion, and healing of self as a means for healing others and our communities.
+Molly Lannon Kenny is the founder of The Samarya Center, a nonprofit service and training organization dedicated to individual transformation and radical social change.
+She is the creator of Integrated Movement Therapy®, a unique therapy method built on the principles of acceptance, inclusion, and healing of self as a means for healing others and our communities.

 Author of No Gurus Came Knocking, a memoir infused with yoga, Molly Lannon Kenny also has been the bass player and front-person for several local bands over nearly 20 years, and is a part of a large, raucous, multi-ethnic and culturally and socially diverse family of origin.
 She spends about a quarter of each year at her home in a small fishing village in Mexico, thinking about things like cultural relativism, paternalism, social change, and delicious food.